BradleyA/git-TEST-commit-automation/.github/ISSUE_TEMPLATE/feature_request.md

    3. Select/Scroll-Down to ->

 **How are you currently working without your feature request?**
-A clear and concise description of any alternative solutions or features you've considered or are using today.
+A description of any alternative solutions or features you've considered or are using today.

     ->

 **Version:**
- - OS ( lsb_release -a; Ubuntu 14.04  Ubuntu 16.04  Ubuntu 20.04 )
+ - OS ( lsb_release -a ; Ubuntu 14.04  Ubuntu 16.04  Ubuntu 20.04 )

        ->